calebdinsmore/strike-jar/README.md

 # Strike Jar

-A simple site to memorialize how much Reena is wildly out of pocket.
+A simple site to track how many strikes Reena has accrued.